AdityaGarg8/git-credential-email/README.md

 ### All platforms

-- Download the python script `git-credential-gmail`, `git-credential-outlook` and/or `git-credential-yahoo` from [here](https://github.com/AdityaGarg8/git-credential-email/releases/latest).
+- Download the python script of the helper you want from [here](https://github.com/AdityaGarg8/git-credential-email/releases/latest).

 - Make sure that the script is [located in the path](https://superuser.com/a/284351/62691) and [is executable](https://askubuntu.com/a/229592/18504).